girobusan/latid/README.md

 You will need node.js, version 11 and up.

 The sites, produced with Latid may be completely static and adapted even for oldest browsers, but you will need the descent one for using Latid GUI (Latid can work without GUI, GUI is just another way to edit site content, if you prefer to work without GUI, you'd have to use only `markdown` files as source).

 Tested browsers: Firefox, version>68, Chrome, >77.
 Safari >12 _may_ also work.

 ## Plans (will be implemented sooner or later)
-<small>The marked ones are implemented, but not included in current release</small>
+The marked ones are implemented, but not included in current release

 - [ ] Better WYSIWYG in block editor
 - [ ] Rework local server (cleaner API)